jurijsk/traffic-source-go-getter/README.md

 `default`: `true`

-Use to change storage behaviour.
+Use to change storage behavior.
 Default, when `true` stores to `cookieName`.
 To turn off storage pass `false`.

-To override the behaviour completely pass the function with acts both as a getter and seter.
+To override the behavior completely, pass the function with acts both as a getter and seter.

 ```
 function narniaBroker(trafficSource){